Kachinga-JS/CS535-resources/p3/README.md

 </ol>

 # Results
-The Spark Job was run on both cscluster00 and bugs clusters and compared with the MapReduce job runtime, which was also run on both cscluster00 and bugs clusters.
+The Better Inverted Index Spark Job was run on both cscluster00 and bugs clusters and compared with the MapReduce job runtime, which was also run on both cscluster00 and bugs clusters.
 The running time's observed are:

 <ol>
 <li>Spark Job on Bug cluster = 9 minutes and 27 seconds</li>